plotly/plotly.py/doc/python/horizontal-bar-charts.md

         orientation='h',
         marker=dict(color=color_by_category[col]),
         legendrank=legend_rank_by_category[col],
-        xaxis=f"x{1+(col=="Neither Agree nor Disagree")}", # in this context, putting "Neither Agree nor Disagree" on a secondary x-axis on a different domain
+        xaxis=f"x{1+(col=='Neither Agree nor Disagree')}", # in this context, putting "Neither Agree nor Disagree" on a secondary x-axis on a different domain
                        # yields results equivalent to subplots with far less code
     )
 )